Arquivotheca/PDOS/readme.txt

 PDOS.EXE is a large model EXE program (16-bit) or an a.out program in 32-bit.
-It uses special startup code to ensure that it doesn't attempt to access the non-existant PSP etc.
+It uses special startup code to ensure that it doesn't attempt to access the non-existent PSP etc.

 So far I have written cut-down versions of all three executables, so that it boots (of floppy or hard disk, including logical partitions) and prints